johnnyferns14/milestone-project-3-recipe/README.md

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used are green and white with a beige addition to the cards.
+The colour green was chosen since food is something assoiated with nature (green shades) and it blends well with the food images.
     -   #### Typography
         -   The Baskervilles font has been used for this website as it helps to read the recipes more clearly.
     -   #### Imagery